F1Everything

 2022 contract dispute

-In June 2022, rumours emerged suggesting Piastri would drive for Williams in 2023 on loan from Alpine, who were initially expected to retain Esteban Ocon and Fernando Alonso.
-However, in August, Alonso announced that he would leave the team to replace the retiring Sebastian Vettel at Aston Martin.
-Alpine then announced that Piastri would replace Alonso in 2023, although the press release contained no quotes from Piastri himself.
-Piastri immediately rejected Alpine's announcement via a post on Twitter, stating that he had not signed a contract with the team and that he would not be driving for them in 2023.
-Alpine team principal Otmar Szafnauer followed up by criticising Piastri's actions and "integrity as a human being", saying that he expected loyalty from the former academy driver, and threatened to take the contract matters to court.
+In June 2022, Piastri was offered a seat with Williams for 2023 on a two-year loan from Alpine, who were expected to retain Esteban Ocon and Fernando Alonso.
+In August, Alonso announced that he would replace the retiring Sebastian Vettel at Aston Martin.
+Alpine then announced that Piastri would be his replacement, in a press release absent of comments from Piastri himself.
+He rejected their announcement two hours later via Twitter, stating that he had not signed a contract and would not be driving for them in 2023.
+Team principal Otmar Szafnauer criticised his actions and "integrity as a human being", stating that he expected loyalty from Piastri and further threatened to take legal action.
+It soon emerged that he was instead in talks with McLaren.

-A hearing of the FIA's Contract Recognition Board (CRB) commenced on 29 August to determine whether Piastri was contracted to Alpine, or if he was free to join a different team for 2023.
-Had Alpine won the case, they could have obligated Piastri to fulfil his contract and race for the team in 2023, or sought a compensation fee for Piastri's services from any other interested teams.
-Prior to the Dutch Grand Prix, the CRB ruled against Alpine, with Piastri's move to McLaren confirmed shortly thereafter.
-In their final judgement, the CRB also revealed that Piastri had signed his McLaren contract almost two months earlier on 4 July – the day after the British Grand Prix.
-This contract initially only guaranteed Piastri a reserve role for 2023, with an upgrade to a race seat dependent on McLaren agreeing a contract termination with Daniel Ricciardo – which they did on 24 August, shortly before the CRB hearing.
-Piastri said a "breakdown in trust" between him and Alpine was behind his decision to leave the Enstone-based team.
+A hearing of the FIA Contract Recognition Board (CRB) commenced four weeks later to determine whether Piastri was contracted to Alpine, or if he was a free agent—victory for Alpine could have obligated Piastri to either fulfil the contract for 2023, or required an interested team activate a release clause for his services.
+Prior to the Dutch Grand Prix, the CRB ruled against Alpine, followed by an immediate announcement that Piastri would instead join McLaren.
+In their final judgment, the CRB revealed that Piastri had signed his McLaren contract almost a month prior to the Alpine announcement—4 July, the day after the British Grand Prix.
+He was initially only guaranteed a reserve role, prior to the termination of Daniel Ricciardo in the week before the CRB hearing.
+Piastri later claimed a "breakdown in trust" between him and Alpine was behind his decision to leave.

 McLaren (2023–present)